 NTIC conducts business, either directly or indirectly through several joint venture arrangements that operate in North America, Europe and Asia.
 Each of these joint ventures manufactures, markets and sells finished products in the geographic territory that it is assigned.
-NTIC's receipt of funds as a result of sales by its joint ventures is dependent upon NTIC's receipt of fees for services that NTIC provides to its joint ventures based primarily on the net sales of the individual joint ventures and NTIC's receipt of fees for services that NTIC provides to its joint ventures based primarily on the net sales of the individual joint ventures and NTIC's receipt of fees for services that NTIC provides to its joint ventures and dividend distributions from its joint ventures.
+NTIC's receipt of funds as a result of sales by its joint ventures is dependent upon NTIC's receipt of fees for services that NTIC provides to its joint ventures based primarily on the net sales of the individual joint ventures and NTIC's receipt of fees for services that NTIC provides to its joint ventures based on the profitability of its joint ventures.
 NTIC's liquidity and financial position rely on NTIC's receipt of fees for services that NTIC provides to its joint ventures.
 Because NTIC owns 50% or less of each of its joint venture entities, NTIC does not control the decisions of these entities regarding whether to pay dividends and, if paid, how much they should be in any given year.
 Thus, NTIC cannot guarantee that any of its joint ventures will pay dividends in any given year.
 The failure of NTIC to receive fees for services provided to joint ventures in amounts typically expected by NTIC could adversely affect NTIC's liquidity and financial position.